Shane Victorino: 2013

 On May 12, 2013, Victorino collided with the right field wall and was injured.
 However, he stayed in the game for two more innings.
 He was placed on the disabled list on May 24 (retroactive to May 21) with a hamstring strain, and re-activated on June 8.

 Victorino was named AL Player of the Week for July 29–August 4.

 On October 19, 2013, Victorino hit a go-ahead grand slam in the bottom of the seventh inning, over the Green Monster, in Game 6 of the ALCS.
 The grand slam put the Red Sox up 5–2 over the Detroit Tigers, and sent the Red Sox to the World Series.
-With this, Shane joined Jim Thome as the only other player to have hit two postseason grand slams at the time.
+He became the second player to have hit two postseason grand slams, joining Jim Thome.

 Victorino received the American League Gold Glove Award for his outstanding play in right field.
 He compiled a 25.0 UZR (Ultimate Zone Rating) and had 264 putouts along with 9 assists.

-On Wednesday, October 30, Victorino won his second World Series ring after the Red Sox's victory over the St. Louis Cardinals, and in that game he drove in four of the six runs they scored that night, three of which were on a bases-clearing double off the Green Monster in the third inning.
+On Wednesday, October 30, Victorino won his second World Series ring, as the Red Sox defeated the St. Louis Cardinals in the 2013 World Series.
+In that clinching game, Victorino drove in four of the Red Sox's six runs, three of which came on a bases-clearing double off the Green Monster in the third inning.